-The latest in the Binary Capital blowup — and what it means for startup investing
+The latest in the Binary Capital blowup and what it means for startup investing

 The venture community has broadened considerably over the last decade, but it still remains tight-knit compared with many other industries.
 When it comes to Caldbeck, who joined the field in 2005 as an associate with Bain Capital Ventures, it’s hard to believe Binary’s backers were oblivious to Caldbeck’s reputation.

 If they were in the dark, it says a little something about the kind of due diligence that institutional investors are doing.
-That is: it doesn’t work.
-If they knew of Caldbeck’s reputation and turned a blind eye anyway, there’s perhaps a related lesson to be learned from what just happened: while the pursuit of profit may not be evil, backing evil individuals (or unethical ones, anyway) doesn’t pay.
+That is, it doesn’t work.
+If they knew of Caldbeck’s reputation and turned a blind eye anyway, there’s perhaps a related lesson to be learned from what just happened.
+While the pursuit of profit may not be evil, backing evil individuals (or unethical ones, anyway) doesn’t pay.
 Not anymore, it doesn’t.

+Update one: Another Binary portfolio company, Assist, is speaking out.
+It says it has requested to buy back 100 percent of Binary’s investment in its company and to “dissolve our working relationship with their firm completely.
+This also includes termination of board observer rights, voting rights, and buying any shares of Assist in the future.”
+It’s adding that if Binary’s LPs hire a women-led venture firm to manage out the current investments, it will “reconsider our request and work directly with the LPs in this situation.”

+Update two: Jonathan Teo has now offered to resign entirely from Binary Capital, says Axios.Featured Image: Binary Capital

 0